edgeimpulse/expert-projects/renesas-rzv2l-pose-detection.md

 Their RZ family of Microprocessors includes a range of Arm Cortex-A based multicore models targeting a wide range of applications from, industrial networking (RZ/N) and real time control (RZ/T), to general purpose/HMI and graphics applications (RZ/A, RZ/G) and finally AI-based computer vision applications (RZ/V).

-At the heart of the AI focused RZ/V MPU series is Renesas’ own DRP-AI ML accelerator.
+At the heart of the AI focused RZ/V MPU series is Renesas' own DRP-AI ML accelerator.
 DRP-AI is a low power high performance ML accelerator that was designed around Renesas Dynamic Reconfigurable Processor (DRP) technology originally created to accelerate computer vision applications with DRP being especially useful in speeding up pre and post processing of image data in a computer vision pipeline.

 A traditional CPU has fixed data paths and algorithms are implemented by instructions or software written by a developer to manipulate how these fixed data paths are used.
 DRP is a form of reprogrammable hardware that is able to change its processing data paths during run time.
 This capability is referred to as its Dynamic Reconfiguration feature which enables DRP to provide the optimal hardware based implementation of an algorithm adapting its computing path ways to implement the algorithm in the most efficient way possible.
 The data path configuration that is loaded into the DRP specifies the operations and interconnections that the DRP will implement in hardware.
 DRP contains a Finite State Machine known as a State Transition Controller (STC) that manages the data path configuration in hardware and allows for changing out of data path configurations during run time.

 ![Dynamic Reconfiguration of Data Paths](.gitbook/assets/renesas-rzv2l-pose-detection/Untitled1.png)

 Changing of hardware configurations between different data path configuration is referred to as *context switching* meaning that the hardware adapts in real time to the computing needs of complex algorithms.
 DRP works like an FPGA except instead of being programmed once during the development phase, it is being dynamically reconfigured in real time by the STC to ensure its constantly adapting to the to the processing requirements of the algorithm.
-This provides runtime configuration capabilities that are somewhat limited on ASICS and FPGA’s.
+This provides runtime configuration capabilities that are somewhat limited on ASICS and FPGA's.

 Thanks to the other Dynamic Loading feature of DRP it is also able to load an entire new configuration (STC and data paths) in 1ms to completely change configuration as as an processing pipeline executes.
 Being able to completely load new sets of data path configurations in real-time means that you can effectively load complete processing algorithms and execute them as needed in hardware.